 However, if you wish to speak directly with the regulators then please refer to the ‘Useful Contacts’ section at the back of your report which has details for the Environment Agency and your Local Authority.

 Radon is a gas produced from the natural uranium in soils and rocks.

 We use the paid BGS dataset which is better than the free version available in some searches or available online, as it is higher resolution and the risk areas more closely relates to the source geology.

 Visit the UK Radon website https://www.ukradon.org/

 From there you can also conduct your own radon tests.

 A potential and lesser known option available to homebuyers is a Radon Bond, whereby an agreed amount of money can be put aside from the sale to pay for remedial works if determined necessary after the sale, allowing sufficient time for testing.

-If you would like to order a Report Review, this request will need to be placed by the professional advisor who ordered the report.
-A Report Review can be purchased from £195.00 + VAT for a Residential property and from £300.00 + VAT for Commercial properties.
+If you would like to order a Flood Appraisal, this request will need to be placed by the professional advisor who ordered the initial environmental search report.
+A Flood Appraisal can be purchased from £195.00 + VAT for a Residential property and from £300.00 + VAT for Commercial properties.